eformat/mlops-setup/README.md

 grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
 ```

-I'm using Weyland quite happily (X also works - sometimes needed for applications not Weyland HIDPI friendly)
+I'm using Wayland quite happily (X also works - sometimes needed for applications not Wayland HIDPI friendly)

 ```
 loginctl show-session 2 -p Type
 Type=wayland
 ```

-### Weyland / X11 tricks
+### Wayland / X11 tricks

-The joys of a 4K screen is that not all software works ok with it properly, nor with Weyland.
+The joys of a 4K screen is that not all software works ok with it properly, nor with Wayland.
 Some workarounds i use.

 I use this for `intellij`